Too early for UK to start ‘living with Covid’, scientists warn

 The former vaccines minister said he would like to see isolation after a positive test reduced from seven to five days to help tackle staffing shortages in the NHS, schools and other critical services.

-But he denied the government is imminently planning to end the provision of free Covid testing except for people with symptoms and high-risk settings such as care homes.
+But he denied that the government is imminently planning to end the provision of free Covid testing except for people with symptoms and those in high-risk settings such as care homes.

 There was widespread alarm at a Sunday Times report that free tests could be scaled back within weeks in order to rein in a bill which has already topped £6bn.